-Professor Bill Parker, professor of surgery at Duke, suggests that the appendix could be useful to the ‘good’ bacteria in our intestinal system by helping to ensure that it works correctly.
-The body contains trillions of cells and houses around 10 times that number of micro-organisms, most of which are found in the digestive tract.
-Our body has a symbiotic relationship with these organisms; they use our energy by digesting our food, and in return these ‘good’ bacteria help to prevent the spread of harmful bacteria — vital to the health of our digestive tract where 75-80% of our immune system is located.
-It is also important to note that the intestines have also been called the second brain of the body.
+Professor Bill Parker, a professor of surgery at Duke, suggests that the appendix could be helpful to the ‘good’ bacteria in our intestinal system by helping to ensure that it works correctly.
+The body contains trillions of cells and houses around ten times that number of micro-organisms, most of which are found in the digestive tract.
+Our body has a symbiotic relationship with these organisms; they use our energy by digesting our food, and in return, these ‘good’ bacteria help to prevent the spread of harmful bacteria — vital to the health of our digestive tract, where 75-80% of our immune system is located.
+It is also important to note that the intestines have also been called the body’s second brain.

 Professor Parker believes that the appendix may be vital in protecting the intestines ‘good’ bacteria from the ‘bad’ bacteria that often try to overtake the intestines.
-Basically, we could think of the appendix as a reserve or sanctuary for these vital microbes.
-This good bacteria can actually use the appendix as an area of rest from the severe and harsh environment in the gut.
-When stores of bacteria in the gut become depleted, good bacteria can then be released from the appendix to fill their place.
+We can think of the appendix as a reserve or sanctuary for these vital microbes.
+This good bacteria can use the appendix as an area of rest from the severe and harsh environment in the gut.
+When bacteria stores in the gut become depleted, good bacteria can then be released from the appendix to fill their place.

 Although Parker’s theory sounds like good science, there has not been much in the way of supporting data.
 Until now.

 Your Appendix is Not Useless: The Appendix & Intestinal Infections